Updated May 2026

 Claude vs ChatGPT: when to use which

-Use Claude for: long document analysis (200K context), nuanced writing, coding (highest benchmarks), and tasks requiring careful instruction-following.
-Use ChatGPT for: image generation, voice conversations, data analysis with Code Interpreter, and when you need the Custom GPTs ecosystem.
+Use Claude for: long document analysis (200K context), nuanced writing, coding (highest benchmarks on SWE-Bench Verified), and tasks requiring careful instruction-following.
+Use ChatGPT for: image generation (DALL-E), voice conversations (Advanced Voice), data analysis with Code Interpreter, browser automation with Operator, and the Custom GPTs ecosystem.

 For a detailed head-to-head, see our ChatGPT vs Claude comparison or ChatGPT alternatives guide.